Couples Therapy: Reddit Edition | Reading Reddit Stories

 Updating.

 Yes, Shane.
+Yes.

-Yes, Shane, talk.
+Yes, Shane, top.

 I float away.

+At any rate, like I said, here goes.
 It turns out that some of the more pessimistic of you were right.

 Jane was being obsessive and stalkerish, and it sort of all came tumbling down on her at that point.
+A week or so after I made my post, she decided to message me.

 It came down to her not understanding why I was showing interest in her and then refused to date her.
+I never showed interest in her beyond basic friendliness.

-A wall of text dedicated to thrashing my previous relationships and calling them all sorts of names, specifically pointing out how I dated the wrong girls, and a weird rant about how everyone agreed me and her were meant to be, which just isn't the case.
+A wall of text dedicated to thrashing my my previous relationships and calling them all sorts of names, specifically pointing out how I dated the wrong girls, and a weird rant about how everyone agreed me and her were meant to be, which just isn't the case.

 Like I said in my previous post, there is a running joke in our friend group about how weird she is.